 Available on the album ‘Unflesh’ via Anti-Ghost Moon Ray

 GIRL ONE & THE GREASE GUNS No Longer Spellbound

 This mysterious combo with their lo-fi noise and motorik beats have revealed a series of energetic singles over the past two years including ‘Jessica 6’, a frantic salvo sounding like THE PIPETTES fronting an OMD assisted JOY DIVISION.
 But GIRL ONE & THE GREASE GUNS revealed a much softer side with ‘No Longer Spellbound’.
-With its beautiful atmospheric quality smothered in icy synth strings and grainy vox samples, if ‘Twins Peaks’ had been set in The Lake District, then the theme tune might sound a little like this.
+With its beautiful atmospheric quality smothered in icy synth strings and grainy vox samples, if ‘Twins Peaks’ had been set in The Lake District, then the theme tune might sound a like this.